 Additionally, insurance will only provide payment if there’s a clinical diagnosis.
 Therefore, I will evaluate your symptoms and will supply the insurance company with a diagnosis.
 This mental health diagnosis (e.g. Adjustment, OCD, Anxiety, Depression, etc) will be on your medical record if you are using your insurance for therapy.

-At times, insurance companies audit therapists and require all records, including notes, and therapists must comply by law.
+At times, insurance companies audit therapists and require all records, including notes and evaluations.
+Therapists must comply by law.
 This is one way your confidentiality is affected.

 One reason some people pay out of pocket is so their formal diagnosis is not shared with insurance.
 Paying out of pocket is recommended if you want to avoid these issues.